-Building Control Northern Ireland is a voluntary umbrella grouping of the Building Control Departments of the Eleven Local Councils.
+Building Control Northern Ireland is a voluntary umbrella grouping of the Building Control Departments of the 11 local councils.

 Building Control is responsible for ensuring that the Building Regulations, a set of construction standards laid down by Parliament, are enforced in your local Council.